abeeching/thm-stuff/soc1-learning-path/s03r09 Wireshark - Basics.md

 # Wireshark: The Basics

+*Also the 5th room in the 4th section of the Cyber Security 101 path*

 ## [Task 1] Introduction

 Wireshark is a packet analyzer tool that allows you to sniff and investigate traffic, as well as investigate packet captures.
 Understanding fundamental network concepts helps when working through these rooms.
 The questions in this task reinforce which files you are working with.